-The employer contribution rates effective July 1, 2017, through June 30, 2019, were set using the entry age normal actuarial cost method.
-Under this cost method, each active member's entry age present value of projected benefits is allocated over the member's service from the member's date of entry until their assumed date of exit, taking into consideration expected future compensation increases.
+The employer contribution rates effective July 1, 2019, through June 30, 2021, were set using the entry age normal actuarial cost method.
+Under this cost method, each active member's entry age present value of projected benefits is allocated over the member's service from their date of entry until their assumed date of exit, taking into consideration expected future compensation increases.